UnmappedStack/TacOS/README.md

 # TacOS
-My from-scratch OS with it's own kernel written in C and assembly
+My from-scratch OS with its own kernel written in Rust and Assembly

+> [!IMPORTANT]
+> This branch is the Rust rewrite of TacOS.
+It can not yet do things that the main C branch can do, such as running Doom.
+If you want a system
+> which actually does stuff, switch to main and follow the build instructions there.

 TacOS is a UNIX-like kernel which is able to run DOOM, among various other smaller userspace programs.
 It has things like a VFS, scheduler, TempFS, devices, context switching, virtual memory management, physical page frame allocation, and a port of Doom.
 It runs both on real hardware (tested on my laptop) and in the Qemu emulator.